oblinger/HookAnchorApp/Work/SV/WW/WW Remote Work Guidelines.md

 Key Ideas

 Fluid
-Idea: Exact ordering of each backlog represents up to the minute understanding of our corporate prioritize.
+Idea: Exact ordering of each backlog represents up to the minute understanding of our corporate priorities.

 Stable
-Idea: Management will strive for backlog stability, but not at expense of corp efficacy.
+Idea: Management will strive for backlog stability, but not at expense of corporate efficacy.
-Idea: No matter what sprints are locked down at the beginning of the sprint, separate small-feature mechanism is used within a sprint
+Idea: No matter what, sprints are locked down at the beginning of the sprint, a small-feature mechanism used for within-sprint updates.

 Time Efficient
 Idea: Many fewer prioritization discussions / meetings.
 Management boils all prioritization complexity down into a simple delivery ordering.
-This ordering is the key output need for dev planning.
+This ordering is the main thing dev teams need for planning.

 Plantastic
 Idea:  Knowing the next couple bigger deliverables allows teams to opportunistically allocate effort to optimize multi-sprint output.